pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 example ‘Adam was <span><span> *human*</span></span> and Eve was
 <span><span> *human*</span></span>’.

-Let us take another example - definition of natural numbers.
+Let us take another example, the definition of natural numbers.
 Suppose we have all kinds of numbers on our knowledge including real numbers, complex numbers, etc..
 We need to define natural number.
 Here is the plain definition - `0` is a natural number and `n+1` is a natural number